CF Molina

-Independiente de Ceutí Fútbol Club, formerly Club de Fútbol Molina, is a football team based in Ceutí, Murcia, Spain.
-Founded in 2009, the team plays in Regional Preferente, holding home games at the Complejo Deportivo Miguel Indurain.
+Club de Fútbol Molina was a football team based in Molina de Segura, Murcia, Spain.
+Founded in 2009, they were dissolved in 2018 after Independiente de Ceutí FC took their place.

 History

 CD Molinense was dissolved in the summer of 2009 and Club de Futbol Molina was founded.
 The club immediately bought the seat of Archena Atlético, achieving promotion to Tercera División in its first season.

-In 2018, CF Molina's place was taken by Independiente de Ceutí Fútbol Club.
+In 2018, CF Molina's place was taken by Independiente de Ceutí FC.
+Their reserve team at the time, Club de Fútbol Molina Promesas, remained active and later became Unión Molinense CF.